juhkarhu/cybersecurityproject/README.md

 ## Flaw 6: [Broken Access Control](https://owasp.org/Top10/A01_2021-Broken_Access_Control/)

 Same category as in Flaw 1, but slightly different mechanism in play.
 The weakness in question is [Cross-Site Request Forgery](https://cwe.mitre.org/data/definitions/352.html).
 Due to a overlook by the developers, they left a '@csrf_exempt' decorator in the views.py above the 'register_view' method.
-To add insult to injury, they also forgot to add {% csrf_token %} in the 'register.html' form.
+To add insult to injury, they also forgot to add {% csrf_token %} in the [register.html form](https://github.com/juhkarhu/cybersecurityproject/blob/290d681507f9b206585dd3b302b8cac809fe76cd/project/templates/project/register.html#L5).

 Luckily these are easy enough fixes.
 Step 1: Remove the @csrf_exempt decorator in views.py.